 Sedona is also one of the best places to enjoy stargazing as it’s one of the few International Dark Sky Communities in the world.
 In fact, off-the-beaten-path activities in Sedona include UFO tours!

 Explored by Marcie of Hawaii Travel with Kids

 How to get there: 45 mins by car from Hilo, HI and 2.5 hours by car from Kailua-Kona, HI

 While Oahu and Maui tend to be top choices for vacations to Hawaii, the Big Island is a less-touristy option with some amazing hidden experiences.
 One of the coolest places to explore on the Big Island is definitely the Hawaii Volcanoes National Park.
-This underrated UNESCO World Heritage Site is the best place to see lava in Hawaii, especially since Kīlauea recently erupted in December 2020.
+This underrated UNESCO World Heritage Site is the best place to see lava in Hawaii.
 It’s also the home of Pele, the Hawaiian goddess of fire and volcanoes who plays a huge role in Hawaiian culture.

 If you don’t have a rental car, you can easily join a day tour from Hilo or Kona.
 There are also tons of cool tours to take where you can get fairly close to the lava, which is especially spectacular to see at night.
 You can do Hawaii Volcanoes National Park as a Big Island day trip, but many people choose to spend the night so they have enough time to truly explore.
 While there are tons of cozy lodges inside and just outside the park, camping is also a popular option for outdoorsy people.